ecordes-vt/docs/src/docs/developer/engines/approval/README.md

 You can run the task locally by passing the payload into your engine as an environment variable.

 Alternatively, if you are using the [Veritone Engine Developer's Toolkit](/developer/engines/toolkit/) to build your engine there is a local testing harness available as part of toolkit SDK.

+## FAQ

+### Manifest Issues

+Be sure to consult the [manifest documentation](https://docs.veritone.com/#/developer/engines/standards/engine-manifest/).

+**Q:** My manifest failed with an error: “invalid <MANIFEST_FIELD>”.
+How can I fix it?

+**A:** This means you provided an invalid value for a manifest field.
+Check [the docs](https://docs.veritone.com/#/developer/engines/standards/engine-manifest/?id=fields) to find the field, correct data type, and an example.
+(Note that for URL fields, you must provide a real URL.)

+**Q:** My manifest failed with an error: “Unknown media format: <MEDIA_FORMAT>”.
+How can I fix it?

+**A:** You are trying to include a media format not included in our [list of supported MIME types](https://docs.veritone.com/#/developer/engines/standards/engine-manifest/?id=mimetypes).
+If the media format you want to use is not listed, please contact us at _support@veritone.com_.

+**Q:** My manifest failed with an error: “Need a valid <MANIFEST_FIELD>”.
+How can I fix it?

+**A:** You are missing a required manifest field.
+Go to [the manifest documentation](https://docs.veritone.com/#/developer/engines/standards/engine-manifest/?id=fields) to see which fields are required for cognitive engines.

+### Vulnerability Issues

+**Q:** My engine failed certification due to a critical security vulnerability.
+How can I fix it?

+**A:** Most likely, you need to update the base image specified in your Dockerfile; using the “latest” tag will always point to the latest stable release and should fix this.

+### VTN Standard Issues

+VTN Standard describes aiWARE's standard format for data output.
+Read about [in the documentation](https://docs.veritone.com/#/developer/engines/standards/engine-output/) as well as in the [master.json file](https://docs.veritone.com/schemas/vtn-standard/master.json).

+**Q:** My engine failed the VTN Standard check with an error “json: unknown field <UNKNOWN_FIELD>”

+**A:** An additional, unexpected field has been found in the results from your engine.
+The relevant results from your engine can be found as an attachment in the e-mail containing your certification results.
+Compare that with the expected VTN Standard output for your cognitive category using the resource links given above.

+**Q:** My engine failed the VTN standard check with an error: “label is required”

+**A:** You forgot to include a label for custom data in the result.
+Label and type are both required.